 In middle school, beyond the content specified by the course, students will also develop research, analytic, and critical thinking skills through the evaluation of evidence, interpretation of primary sources, and writing in response to their historical study.

 At St. Mary’s School teachers recognize that all children develop at different rates and have differing abilities and interests.
 Our approach to education looks at the whole child, not the sum of discrete academic areas.
 In addition to direct academic instruction in the content areas and religion, students attend weekly classes in art, music, physical education, and Spanish.
-They also attend a Project-based Learning class twice weekly.
-Students explore areas of personal interest that tap into hands-on learning, like bridge building or roller coaster design, and/or technology-based projects, such as 3D modeling, video game design and coding.
+Sixth grade also attends a Technology course that prepares them for middle and high school and explores other areas of technology including coding and game design.
 These experiences enrich the academic program and offer cross-curricular connections to the classroom when possible.